 Technical data about our air boxes is available here!

 An inlet that is too small will cause a pressure drop inside the air box restricting performance.
-The Snorkel sizing guide shows the minimum recommended inlet and ducting snorkel size for a power output category.
-The larger the power output of an engine the more air it will require to run at peak efficiency, therefore a larger snorkel is needed as power increases.
-Multiple smaller snorkels can be used to achieve the same open inlet area as a larger snorkel for example if a larger snorkel won’t fit on the air box multiple smaller snorkels or oval exit snorkels could be used to create a comparable open area.
-High flow alloy straight trumpets can also be used as intake snorkels.
+The inlet sizing guide (below) shows the minimum recommended inlet and ducting size for a power output category.
+The larger the power output of an engine the more air it will require to run at peak efficiency, therefore a larger inlet pipe/duct is needed as power increases.
+Multiple smaller inlet pipes/ducts can be used to achieve the same open area as a larger inlet, for example, if a larger inlet pipe/duct won’t fit on the air box, multiple smaller pipes or oval inlet pipes could be used to create a comparable open area.
+High flow alloy straight trumpets can also be used as intakes.

 BHP Category